Authenticated Profiles

 The profile is loaded once when the session's browser first starts.
 After that, any state changes (new cookies set, localStorage writes) accumulate on the live browser and are not written back to the saved profile.

-The profile name is scoped to your token — different tokens can't see or use each other's profiles.
+Profile names are scoped to your token.
+Different tokens can't see or use each other's profiles.

 Managing profiles